mattdoiron/btcndash/README.rst

     python btcndash.py

 Or you can use one of the example scripts in the scripts folder to start BTCnDash as a daemon.
+You will need to create a non-root user to use the scripts.

 The css is a bit of a mess and bloated for my purposes, but I hope to trim it down and clean it up as I go.